OlGe404/CodeReadyContainers/README.md

 This will cleanup all packages, files, caches etc. that were created during the CRC installation.

 ## Update
 If you want to update an existing CRC installation to a new release, follow the listed steps in order.

-**Note**: Only versions > "2.4.0" are tested and "latest" is not a valid version specifier.
+Keep in mind that only versions > "2.4.0" are tested and "latest" is not a valid version specifier.
 Only specific versions like "2.4.1" or "2.6.0" are valid for the installation.

 1. Deinstall the current CRC installation as described in "Deinstall" above
 2. Find the release you want to install at https://developers.redhat.com/content-gateway/rest/mirror/pub/openshift-v4/clients/crc/